alvas-education-foundation/Dr.Sm.Badhusha/README.md

 Steps: Get n rollnos through keyboard and put it in list L and respective test marks in list M.
 Write the program takes two lists and maps two lists into a dictionary D .

+**4.6.20 challenge is the following two programs**

+**Python Program to Take in the Marks of 5 Subjects and Display the Grade using if ... elif construct without using and operator for finding the range**
+Steps:The program: Take in the Marks of 5 Subjects and Display the Grade using if ... elif construct without using and operator for finding the range
 **Python Program to Accept a Hyphen Separated Sequence of Words as Input and Print the Words in a Hyphen-Separated Sequence after Sorting them Alphabetically**
 Steps:The program accepts a hyphen separated sequence of words as input and print the words in a hyphen-separated sequence after sorting them alphabetically

-**Python Program to Take in the Marks of 5 Subjects and Display the Grade using if ... elif construct without using and operator for finding the range**
-Steps:The program: Take in the Marks of 5 Subjects and Display the Grade using if ... elif construct without using and operator for finding the range